llpeterson/applications/traditional.md

 be one reason why persistent connections were not used from the outset, but today it is widely accepted that the benefits of persistent connections more than offset the drawbacks.

+While 1.1 is still the most widely supported version of HTTP, a new version (2.0) was formally approved by the IETF in 2015.
+Know simply as HTTP/2, the new version is backwards compatible with 1.1 (i.e,. it adopts the same syntax for header fields, status codes, and URIs), but it adds two main features.

+The first is to make it easier for web servers to *minify* the information they send back to web browsers.
+If you look closely at the makeup of the HTML in a typical web page, you will find a plethora of references to other bits-and-pieces (e.g., images, scripts, style files) that the browser will need to render the page.
+Rather than force the client to request these bits-and-pieces (technically known as *resources*) in subsequent requests, HTTP/2 provides a means for the server to bundle the required resources and proactively *push* them to the client without incurring the round-trip delay of requesting them.
+This feature is coupled with a compression mechanism that reduces the number of bytes that need to be pushed.
+The whole goal is to minimize the latency an end-user experiences from the moment they click on a hyperlink until the selected page is fully rendered.

+The second big advance of HTTP/2 is to multiplex several requests on a single TCP connection.
+This goes beyond what version 1.1 supports—allowing a *sequence* of requests to reuse a TCP connection—by permitting these requests to overlap with each other.
+The way HTTP/2 does this should look familiar: it defines a set of concurrent *channels* (or *streams*), with one request/reply pair active on any given channel at a time.

 ### Caching